 Nowadays, Hugh Hefner is so often associated with his plethora of lovers and escapades that we tend to overlook the role he played in politics and philanthropy.
 This man was constantly defending his First Amendment Right to the freedom of speech.
 Hefner battled segregation by hiring African American women as Bunnies.
 He also advocated tolerance of sexual preferences, including homosexuality, with the stories he published in his magazine and his lifestyle.
 He considered this a part of his sexual revolution to challenge the more Puritanical media of the times.
 Hefner even has a subspecies of Marsh rabbit named after him for his support against their endangerment.

-Though Hefner left Chicago for L.A. in the ’70s, he kept the Playboy offices here in Chicago until just last year.
+Though Hugh Hefner left Chicago for L.A. in the ’70s, he kept the Playboy offices here in Chicago until just last year.
 We know that Hefner was sad to see the move happen, and so were we.
 Still not satisfied?
 Consider viewing Playboy artifacts at the Chicago History Museum.
-Or learn more on the Historic Chicago Walking Bar Tour.
+Or learn more on a Downtown Bucket List private tour.

 — Elizabeth Tieri, Chicago Detours Tour Guide